Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Since then, there have been several type changes.
 After London United purchased Westlink, the H91 was moved to Westlink’s Hounslow Heath base, and slightly larger Wright bodied Darts became common for a while.
 Low floor operation was achieved using LLW class Dennis Lances cascaded from route 120 in 2000: The 120 had been the very first low floor bus route in London (excepting Omni-operated H20 and Carelink routes) when the Lances arrived early in 1994.
 But it had been a conversion from double deck operation, and the Lances were never very suitable, and a new contract saw that route revert to double deck operation.

-The Lances swept away quite a wide collection of types from the H91, including MCW Metrobuses, Leyland Olympians at least one Lynx, and a variety of lengths and shapes of standard and low floor Darts — some in the special liveries for routes 216, 555/6/7 or T123 — basically anything available at the route’s Hounslow Heath (HH) base!
+The Lances swept away quite a wide collection of types from the H91, including MCW Metrobuses, Leyland Olympians at least one Lynx, and a variety of lengths and shapes of standard and low floor Darts – some in the special liveries for routes 216, 555/6/7 or T123 – basically anything available at the route’s home garage!
 However, there were no spare Lances, so frequent substitutions by other types continued.
-During this period, the H91 spent a good year at Stamford Brook garage after the 285 was introduced at Hounslow Heath, although it later moved back after routes 272 and 440 were introduced at Stamford Brook.
+During this period, the H91 spent a good year at Stamford Brook garage after the 285 was taken on at Hounslow Heath, although it later moved back after routes 272 and 440 were introduced at Stamford Brook.

-However, the Lances were not very popular either with passengers of the company’s engineers, being the most unreliable buses in the fleet.
+However, the Lances were not very popular either with passengers or the company’s engineers, being the most unreliable buses in the fleet.
 A new contract commencing in March 2004 specified later Darts – not new ones, but vehicles cascaded from route 49, which it was anticipated would receive double deckers later in the year.
-Hence we see DP 97 (V797 FKH) at the Great West Plaza bus stop, near Brentford station, on Wednesday 19th January 2005.
-Behind the bus Boston Manor Road crosses the Great West Road (A4), and an elevated section of the M4 is seen in the background.
+These were DP class 10.7m long vehicles.

 Navigation